LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/install-webapi/index.rst

 -  Menu action to call a store procedure or another web link
 -  Menu action for a specific object to pass through the context of the object and call a store procedure
 -  Workflow action to pass through the context of the object and call a store procedure
--  Event handler action to pass through the context of the object and call a store procedure
+-  Event handler action to pass through the context of the object and call a store procedure.

+The Web API requires a IIS 7 or later Web Server to be installed on.
+This Web Server must have ODBC access to the SQL Server where MFSQL Connector is installed.

 Configurator
 ------------